 The Ghost and Gravestones tour of Boston is fantastic, albeit a little gimmicky.
 They give you a great tour of the city while also enlightening you to some of the spookier aspects of Boston, such as the Boston Strangler, the Great Molasses Flood and the ghosts of the revolution that haunt our streets.
 You’ll need to make reservations in advance, but I always suggest this as I feel like it’s a little more off the beaten path and a fun way to explore Boston.

 Truly, Boston is an amazing town full of a lot of character, grit, and plenty of hidden gems.
 Of course, if this is your first time visiting, be sure to also take a look at the top things to do in Boston to make sure you’re not missing out!
+And if you’re heading to Boston from the Big Apple, check out Wanderu for bus options from from NYC to Boston.

 The history here is fantastic and there are enough things to do in and around the city to last a lifetime.
 Once you’ve been once, you’ll understand why we Bostonians think our city is “wicked” cool.
 Have fun!